Miami Hurricanes football: 1987 season and second national championship

 Led by Michael Irvin and new quarterback Steve Walsh, the 1987 Miami Hurricanes won the school's second national championship and completed its first undefeated varsity season.
 The season was highlighted by one of the most memorable games in the history of the Florida State–Miami football rivalry.
 Trailing No. 4 Florida State 19–3 in the third quarter at Doak Campbell Stadium, the Hurricanes rallied to take a 26–19 lead late in the fourth quarter on a 73-yard touchdown pass from Walsh to Irvin.
 Florida State responded with a touchdown in the final minute, but Seminoles head coach Bobby Bowden opted to go for two points and the win rather than kick the extra-point for a tie, and Miami's Bubba McDowell broke up the conversion pass in the end zone to preserve the 26–25 victory.

-Following the 1987 season, more than 60 players on the combined rosters for the game went on to play in the NFL.
+More than 60 players on the combined rosters for the game went on to play in the NFL.
 The 12–0 campaign was capped by a 20–14 win over the then-No. 1 Oklahoma Sooners in an Orange Bowl billed as "The Game of the Century".
 The win was Miami's third over Oklahoma in the last three seasons, accounting for Oklahoma's only losses during that time period.